10 Common Hazards in Food Processing

 Slips, Trips, and Falls

-Some hazards pose significant risks.
-Such is the case with slips, trips, and falls.
-They caused 18% of all incidents resulting in days away from work in 2020, at a rate of 21.7 injuries per 1000 workers
+Slips, trips, and falls pose significant risks.
+They caused 18% of all incidents resulting in days away from work in 2020, at a rate of 21.7 injuries per 1000 workers.

 3